ghanirizky/-old-gamefeed-nodejs-/README.md

 2. Free games from steam, humble bundle, epic games and other platforms.
 3. Live cryptocurrency data from: https://www.livecoinwatch.com REST API.
 4. Delete "chat" in channel up to 100 chat using g!prune [1_100] command.
+5. Shorten link using bit.ly API | g!shorten
+6. Currency Converter | g!cvt

 # Instructions
-To use this bot you need to do:
+To use the features like this bot you need to do:
 1. Change the channel_id in src/bot.js to your preferences
 2. Change the BOT_TOKEN in .env to your bot token